Week 16 NFL Power Rankings: Biggest breakthroughs for every team

 Week 15 ranking: 28

 Biggest breakthrough: WR Robert Foster.
 He was a four-star recruit for Alabama in 2013 who caught only 35 passes for 389 yards in four disappointing seasons for the Crimson Tide.
-An undrafted rookie, he recorded his third 100-yard receiving game on Sunday for the Bills, and with 19 catches on the season, Foster has more yards (468) in the NFL than he did in college. -- Mike Rodak
+An undrafted rookie, he recorded his third 100-yard receiving game on Sunday for the Bills, and with 19 catches, Foster has more yards (468) in the NFL than he did in college. -- Mike Rodak

 28. Jacksonville Jaguars (4-10)